smashmath/smashmath.github.io/_posts/2023-11-11-linalglinconstcoef.md

 Because a homogeneous $$n$$th order equation is equivalent to a nonhomogeneous $$(n-1)$$th order equation, for which the particular solution is necessarily linearly independent from the homogeneous solution in the dimension $$n-1$$ kernel.
 And the particular solution for the reduced equation will then be a homogeneous solution for the $$n$$th order equation.
 And by the preimage theorem, any other solution will be linearly dependent on the general solution.

+As an unfortunate remark: this argument does not work for every type of differential equation.
+You do generally need more heavy duty techniques like reduction to a first order system of differential equations to prove this when the coefficients are not constant.
+Still, I like this very concrete proof for this very special case.

 ## Complex Stuff

 You may have noticed that I didn't really specify what all the constants where in any of what I did.
 That's because this general theory works for *all* polynomials, even complex ones.
 It's only the very specific real polynomial case where you *can* always convert complex roots to sines and cosines.
 In most textbooks, they present this stuff in operator notation, but I'll just speedrun through it for completion's sake.